feedzai/pdb/README.md

 ```
 .persist(String tableName, EntityEntry entity, boolean autoincrement)
 - Select the table in which the new entity will be inserted.
-- If the affected table has an autoincrement column you might want to activate the autoincrement flag.
+- If the affected table has an autoincrement column you might want to activate this flag.
 - In case that the autoincrement behaviour is active, this method returns the generated key.
 ```